Skip to content

 Medications

-Common human medications that are potential toxins that cause dog seizures include:
+Common human medications that are potential toxins that cause dog seizures:

 • Analgesics (Aspirin and Ibuprofen)